cefet-rj-dal/harbinger/change_point/hcp_amoc.md

+AMOC: AMOC targets a single most significant change point in a univariate series by optimizing a cost function over all possible change locations.
+It is appropriate when at most one structural break is expected.
+This wraps the AMOC method from the `changepoint` package.

 AMOC (At Most One Change) detects a single, most significant change point in a univariate time series.
 In this tutorial we will:

 - Load a synthetic dataset with ground-truth change points